A B Testing of Store Layouts for Retail Performance

 Visualizing Trial Impact

-The shaded region marks the trial period, and the confidence interval bands show the expected range of variation based on pre-trial behaviour.
+The shaded region marks the trial period, and the confidence interval bands show the expected range of variation based on pre-trial behavior, with 95% being the ceiling and 5% being the floor of expected values.
 During March and April, the trial store’s line rises above the upper confidence boundary, indicating performance that is significantly higher than what would normally be expected.
 February remains inside the confidence band, suggesting that the uplift effect had not yet fully taken hold at the start of the trial.
-Overall, the trial store’s performance becomes meaningfully stronger once the trial is underway, particularly from March onward.
+Overall, the trial store’s performance becomes meaningfully stronger once the trial is underway, from March onward.

 Trial Stores 86 & 88